Of Course It Went Wrong / Individual behaviour

 How It Shows Up

-• Targets met while underlying conditions worsen.
+• Targets met while the underlying conditions quietly worsen

-• People privately acknowledging issues they cannot safely surface.
+• People privately acknowledging issues they cannot safely surface

 Why It Causes Damage

-How to Counter It
+How To Counter It

 What Good Looks Like

-Reflective Question
+A Reflective Question